-The development does have capacity to increase the provision of deep soil zones along the street frontages and rear of the site, with seven mature trees proposed along Loftus Street, Galwey Street and the right of way.
+The development currently provides for approximately 0.4% of the site area as deep soil zones, however it does have capacity to increase the provision of deep soil zones along the street frontages, side and rear of the site, with seven mature trees proposed along Loftus Street, Galwey Street and the right of way.
 Given this, it is recommended that a condition be included on any approval requiring a landscaping plan that includes deep soil zones and the provision of mature tree planting in these areas.